SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/oidc/endpoints.md

 ### Jwks endpoint

-The JSON Web Key Set (JWKS) is a set of keys which contains the public keys used to verify any JSON Web Token (JWT) issued by the SuperID.
+The JSON Web Key Set (JWKS) is a set of keys that contains the public keys used to verify any JSON Web Token (JWT) issued by the SuperID.

 <!-- Referenced links -->
 [1]: ../../../../../superoffice-docs/docs/apps/getting-started/app-envir.md